eidan66/eidan66/README.md

 # Idan Levian - Front End Developer !
 Hey, welcome to my Github page !
+I'm Junior Front-End Developer who loves what he does, and not afraid of server-side tasks!

-I'm Front-End developer that looking for job.
+And I looking for Front-end / Fullstack job.

 ## About me!
 I live in Israel (Azor), 26 year's old.